psi4/psi4/doc/sphinxman/source/introduction.rst

 .. [#f8] Not all combinations of reference and algorithm available.
 In particular, non-RHF references only available as CONV.
 For CCSD(T), gradients are not available with frozen core.
 .. [#f9] Orbital-optimized variant available.
 In particular, all references available as CONV/DF.
 .. [#f10] Capabilities breakdown in great detail can be found :ref:`here <table:managedmethods>`.
 .. [#f11] Frozen natural orbital variant available.
-In particular, RHF available as DF/CD in the DFOCC module.
-.. [#f12] Frozen natural orbital variant available.
-In particular, RHF available as CONV/DF/CD.
+In particular, RHF available as DF/CD.

 .. toctree::
    :hidden: